willdelorm/code100/README.md

 Learned about variable environments, scope and IIFEs.
 Gained a lot of clarity on the `this` keyword.

+### Day 6: February 7, 2023

+Learned how to use call, apply, and bind.
+Revised web developer resume.

 ## Missed Days to Make Up

 _Total Days: 1_